revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

    }
 }
 ```
-4. Now this directive extends HTML element behavior with a yellow background as below
+4.Now this directive extends HTML element behavior with a yellow background as below
 ```html
 <p myHighlight> Hi, there!!</p>
 ```
-5. Launch the angular application by running `ng serve -o` command.
+5.Launch the angular application by running `ng serve -o` command.
 The expected output will be,

 ![image](https://user-images.githubusercontent.com/70228962/186374096-514930ba-f29c-424e-bcf8-11318b5c0734.png)